• Skip to primary navigation

 I keep records of most surveys I take in a Word document.

-Since I take so many, I don’t keep a record of every single survey I take (I don’t really have the time to record each one), but I do record the ones that pay the most money in case I’m never paid.
+Since I take so many, I don’t keep a record of every single survey I take (I don’t have the time to record each one), but I do record the ones that pay the most money in case I’m never paid.

 Keep a record of cash-outs.